lcalzado/DevOps-prerequisites-project/README.md

 Here we put in practice the most important skills and must have knowledge before deep dive into the DevOps world.

-The original project was deployed on CentOS linux distribution but I adapted deployed and tested on Ubuntu server 24.04
+The original project was deployed on CentOS linux distribution but I adapted, deployed and tested on Ubuntu server 24.04

 **Note:** All the code and files are provided by KodeKloud